You and your family (including the kids) must be the alpha dog in your pack.

 By following the above guidelines confidently and consistently, your dog will begin to understand his place in your pack, AND HIS MANNERS WILL IMPROVE!

 Be confident, walk tall and let your dog see your positive body language - you are the alpha dog!

-Bristol University are convinced that "using dominance to explain (aggressive) dog behaviour is old hat".
+Bristol University is convinced that "using dominance to explain (aggressive) dog behaviour is old hat".
 They refer to a paper "Dominance in Domestic Dogs - Useful Construct or Bad Habit?" which suggests that dogs aren't motivated by their role or hierarchy in a pack environment.

-Even if the concept of the 'alpha role' is eventually blown out of the water, I firmly believe that if you follow the above advice you will have a very well-mannered Cocker Spaniel - and that can't be too bad, can it?
+Even if the concept of the 'alpha role' is eventually blown out of the water, I firmly believe that if you follow the above advice, you will have a very well-mannered Cocker Spaniel - and that can't be too bad, can it?